spot_img

 AI image generated by Google Gemini

-The empire lasted less than two centuries, but the administrative DNA it introduced — centralised taxation, appointed provincial governors, a professional military, a shared bureaucratic language — ran through every Mesopotamian state that followed: the Third Dynasty of Ur, Babylon, Assyria, and eventually Persia.
-Sargon did not just build the first empire.
-He built the blueprint.
+Though the Akkadian Empire lasted fewer than two centuries, the administrative structures it developed; centralized taxation, appointed regional governors, professional armies, and a common bureaucratic language; were inherited by subsequent Mesopotamian states: the Third Dynasty of Ur, Babylon, Assyria, and finally Persia.
+Sargon didn’t just establish the first empire.
+He established the prototype.

 14. Macedonian Empire (336–323 BCE)